publiclab/plots2/doc/Translation_System.md

 ## Calling translation function

 The function works on the `i18n` gem [here](https://guides.rubyonrails.org/i18n.html) and [yaml file structure](https://github.com/publiclab/plots2/tree/main/config/locales).
-Each yaml file in mapped with corresponding translation resource on [Transifex project](https://www.transifex.com/publiclab/publiclaborg/dashboard/).
-This function from any `.html.erb` view files.
+Each yaml file is mapped with corresponding translation resource on the [Transifex project](https://www.transifex.com/publiclab/publiclaborg/dashboard/).
+This function may be called from any of the `.html.erb` view files.

 Here is how the call looks